TheRaytracers/freecad-povray-render/doc/Projectfiles.md

 ### .FCStd

 No need to mention that this is your FreCAD model.
 Name and directory of this file are independent of your render project.
-In case you whant to create more than one rendering from your FreeCAD model we recommend to create a subfolder for each.
+In case you want to create more than one rendering from your FreeCAD model we recommend to create a subfolder for each.

 ### .predefined.xml